- Bachelor of Science

 Master's Degree Prospects

 RWTH offers a Master's course of study in mathematics with unsually diverse specialization possibilities that can be flexibly combined.
 Students can choose from almost all areas of the subject.
 The only requirement is that students complete an equal amount of modules in pure mathematics and applied mathematics.
+You can even take the Master's program entirely in English if you choose the Applied Mathematics specialization.

 The Bachelor course of study in Mathematics is offered by the Department of Mathematics in the Faculty of Mathematics, Computer Science, and Natural Sciences .